 Where To Buy It

 You can buy your Cinque Terre Card online (super easy), or at train stations and park info points once you arrive.
+I would recommend buying online if you can.
+The lines at the park info points were a bit long when we were there.

 Pro Tip: If you’re traveling with kids, the family card is a great deal and keeps things simple!